redixin/rally-ci/README.rst

 You need to paste this public key in gerrit settings page (add key in https://review.openstack.org/#/settings/ssh-keys )

 NOTE: Keep private key (ci-key) in safe.
 Do not publish this file.
-This file should not be readable by users other then system users used to run rally-ci.
-Do not forget to delete this key from gerrit settings when it is not needed anymore.
+Do not forget to delete this key from gerrit settings when it is not used anymore.

 The worker